SeanBeagle/kmer-tools/README.md

 |32767| NNNNNNNN |

 #### Kmer Matrix
 Kmers can be represented as a relative frequency `count / (seqLength-k)` or by a boolean `0 | 1` value.
-To keep the storage space of each sequence in a kmer matrix at a minimum, each 8-mer will only require 1Byte of data, resulting in a total of ~32KB per sequence regardless of sequence length.
+Each 8-mer will be allocated 1 Byte of data per sequence, resulting in a total of ~32KB space used per sequence.

 ##### ... as Relative Frequency
 Relative frequency will be represented using the *94 printable* ASCII values ranging from **33** to **126** ( ! to ~ ).